Channel 4 idents and presentation: The Stripes: 2 April 1999 – 30 December 2004

-On 2 April 1999, Spin redesigned the logo to feature in a single square which sat on the right-hand side of the screen, whilst various stripes would move along from left to right, often lighting the squared “4” up.
-Like the previous “Circles” idents from 1996 (which was made by Tomato Films), the initial idents introduced with the stripes would be interspersed with various scenes potentially related to the upcoming programme.
+On 2 April 1999, Spin redesigned the logo to feature in a single square which sat on the right-hand side of the screen, whilst various stripes would move along from left to right, often lighting the squared "4" up.
+Like the previous "Circles" idents from 1996 (which was made by Tomato Films), the initial idents introduced with the stripes would be interspersed with various scenes potentially related to the upcoming programme.
 A later variation of the package used more abstract interpretations of the initial striped look launched on 1 January 2002.

 The Ambient Blocks era: 31 December 2004 – 29 September 2015

-The logo was made three-dimensional again on 31 December 2004 when it was depicted in filmed scenes that show the blocks forming the “4” logo for less than a second before the action moves away again.
+The logo was made three-dimensional again on 31 December 2004 when it was depicted in filmed scenes that show the blocks forming the "4" logo for less than a second before the action moves away again.
 The Channel 4 logo was altered, with it appearing in trailer stings as being formed in negative space.
 An updated graphics package was launched with new idents on 22 October 2010.
 On 3 October 2011, The 'Dubai', ident twisted and turned to introduce the 'Random Acts' strand.
-Along with 'Flats' ident for the 'Random Acts' strand & 'Tokyo' ident gets the 'Random Acts' treatment.
+Along with 'Flats' ident for the 'Random Acts' strand and 'Tokyo' ident gets the 'Random Acts' treatment.

 The Neo Blocks era: 29 September 2015 – 14 June 2023

 Initial Look (2015–2017)

 On 29 September 2015 at 9 pm, the Ambient Blocks were replaced with a new series of idents, directed by Jonathan Glazer, that deconstructed the Channel 4 logo into its constituent elements.
 During this package, the Channel 4 logo was downplayed on-screen, in favour of bumps and stings featuring the blocks apart, rather than as a formed logo.
 The four idents featured the blocks as crystalline geodes that are sought after, protected, or studied under a microscope.
-The heads of Channel 4's in-house creative team, and, stated: “The idents present the blocks as kryptonite-like.
+The heads of Channel 4's in-house creative team stated: "The idents present the blocks as kryptonite-like.
 They tell the story of their origin and how they impact the world around them.
 Just as Channel 4 does.
-It is a story that we shall build on.”
+It is a story that we shall build on."

 The Giant (2017–2023)

 On 31 October 2017 at 8 pm, the initial Glazer designed idents were replaced with a new look by Dougal Wilson, in association with 4Creative, and the MPC Team.
 This look reconstituted the blocks to form a metallic giant.
 This ident set featured a newly recorded version of Fourscore, played on acoustic guitar.
-Four months ago, the trailer stings and bumpers were carried over from the initial look, albeit with the Channel 4 logo featuring as the blocks formed on the screen.